|Value||Eligibility||Open date||Close date|

 c.
 The Scholarship will be awarded on the nomination of a selection committee consisting of the Head of School – Mathematics and Statistics, or their nominee and at least one other academic staff member from the School.

 a.
-The Scholarship is valued at a maximum of $7,000 and will be paid as a lump sum payment post award.
-The total amount awarded will vary depending on the submitted budget and value of the proposed visit to the applicant’s research.
+The Scholarship is valued at a maximum of $7,000 with the total amount awarded depending on the submitted budget and value of the proposed visit to the applicant’s research.
+The amount awarded will be indicated in the offer letter.

 a.
 Recipients must remain enrolled in their PhD and undertake the planned visit and complete their associated research.